Whatcom Weavers Guild

 Candy Meacham Website and blog featuring fiber Art by guild member Candy Meacham

-Ragfinery A textile re-use center - fabric, yarn, notions, patterns - all by donation and ever-changing.
+Ragfinery A textile re-use center - fabric, yarn, patterns, equipment - all by donation and ever-changing.

 1421 N Forest St, Bellingham WA 98225, phone 360-738-6977